textpattern/textpattern.github.io/brand/user-docs-collaboration.md

 We continue this example with the first situation above.

-In that topics discussion linked above, an attentive community member offers a corker that garners a few *here, heres*: [develop an explanatory doc on building a blog](https://forum.textpattern.com/viewtopic.php?pid=327293#p327293).
+In that topics discussion linked above, an attentive community member offers a corker that garners a few *here, heres*: [develop an explanatory document on building a blog](https://forum.textpattern.com/viewtopic.php?pid=327293#p327293).

-A contributing editor then realizes [how that doc can be approached and structured](https://forum.textpattern.com/viewtopic.php?pid=327310#p327310) for fit in the overall architecture.
+A contributing editor then realizes [how that document can be approached and structured](https://forum.textpattern.com/viewtopic.php?pid=327310#p327310) for fit in the overall architecture.

 Another editor gives the idea a [nod of approval](https://forum.textpattern.com/viewtopic.php?pid=327313#p327313), thus the way is clear to get an issue started that proposes that document.

-(*Nota*, not all doc topics are as easily realized and quickly scoped for an Issue as this one was.
+(*Nota*, not all document topics are as easily realized and quickly scoped for an Issue as this one was.
 But the process — from idea, to discussion, to issue — is more or less the same for any new topic idea, regardless of how long the process might take.)

-Since the first editor scoped the doc topic, they fairly take responsibility to start [the dedicated issue](https://github.com/textpattern/textpattern.github.io/issues/184).
+Since the first editor scoped the document topic, they fairly take responsibility to start [the dedicated issue](https://github.com/textpattern/textpattern.github.io/issues/184).
 They did this by opening the [New page issue template](#issue-template-new-page) in the docs repository and filling in the necessary data.
-The original doc title proposed was:
+The original document title proposed was:

 ```
 proposed: Build a custom blog